No Hard Feelings (2023 film): Plot

 After Percy and Maddie disagree about their long-term plans, he goes to the party, where Maddie eventually searches for him.
-She finds him with Natalie in bed, though nothing happened between them after he took an ibuprofen with alcohol.
-After leaving the party, Percy professes his love for Maddie.
+She finds him with Natalie in bed, although nothing happened between them after he took an ibuprofen with alcohol.
+After leaving the party, Percy professes his love for Maddie, and Maddie says they should not have sex for the first time when he is drunk.

 The next day, Percy tells his parents he wants to stay in Montauk with Maddie instead of going to Princeton.
 In a panic, his father offers her the car if she convinces him to go to Princeton.
-Percy inadvertently hears Maddie's deal with his parents.
+Percy overhears Maddie's deal with his parents.
 Feeling betrayed, Percy invites his parents and Maddie to dinner simultaneously and makes surreptitious remarks about the deal.
-He then excuses himself and crashes the Buick into a tree, badly damaging it.
+He excuses himself and crashes the Buick into a tree, badly damaging it.
 When Percy returns, he tries to have sex with Maddie.
 After prematurely ejaculating during foreplay, he reveals he knows about the deal and ends their relationship.

 Maddie takes the damaged car and determines to pay off her debts.
 Working for the rest of the summer, she saves enough money to save her home and fix her car.
 Maddie's friends Jim and Sara tell her they are moving from Montauk to Florida due to housing costs.
 Sara asks Maddie if she really wants to stay in Montauk or if she is just doing it for her mother.

 After reflecting on her life, Maddie reunites with Percy at a Princeton mixer and apologizes.
 Unconvinced, he starts to drive off when she jumps on the hood of his car.
-Unable to see, Percy crashes the car into the ocean.
-As the car is being towed, the pair reconcile, promising to remain friends.
-Maddie decides to sell Jim and Sara the house and move to California to pursue her passion for surfing.

-Maddie drops Percy off at Princeton on her way to California, and reveals that she has adopted Milo, a former police dog, from the shelter where Percy volunteered.
-She promises to call him during her entire drive to California.
+Unable to see, Percy crashes the car into a barbecue, igniting her hoodie.
+He drives into the ocean to save her.
+The pair reconcile, promising to remain friends.
+Maddie sells Jim and Sara the house at low price, deciding to leave Montauk.
+Maddie adopts Milo, a former police dog, from the shelter where Percy volunteered.
+She drops Percy off at Princeton and promises to call him during her entire drive to her new life in California.